wispborne/persean-chronicles/README.md

 # Persean Chronicles

-By Wispborne (Wisp#0302 on Discord)
+By Wispborne (@wispborne on Discord)

 ## Description

 Persean Chronicles is a mod for the game Starsector that adds a collection of one-off quests to bars around the Persean Sector.

-Requires LazyLib 2.5b or later.
+Requires LazyLib 2.8 or later.

 - Riley: A woman books a ride with your fleet to visit family.
 - Dragons: A expedition takes you up close and personal with some wildlife.